NiruddeshJatra/vara/frontend/README.md

-# Vara - P2P Rental Marketplace Frontend
+# Bhara - P2P Rental Marketplace Frontend

 ## Overview

-Vara is a peer-to-peer rental marketplace that allows users to list their items for rent and rent items from others.
+Bhara is a peer-to-peer rental marketplace that allows users to list their items for rent and rent items from others.
 The platform serves as a trusted intermediary, handling communications, payments, and security deposits to ensure safe and reliable transactions between parties.

 ## Tech Stack